n-pat/btrbk/README.md

 	* Linux x86-64 (amd64): https://hub.docker.com/u/amd64/
 * Other architectures built by official images: (but not officially supported by Docker, Inc.)
 	* ARMv5 32-bit (arm32v5): https://hub.docker.com/u/arm32v5/

+## Todo: Automated builds

+* Generate Dockerfiles.<amd64|arm32v6|...> so that build files exist to build the images on cross-architecture servers or on dockerhub.